In this Section

 - Pediatric and Congenital Perfusion Practice (2019)

 - STS/SCA/AmSECT/SABM Update to Clinical Practice Guidelines (2021)

 PWOB Student Scholarship

-AmSECT believes that our students provide a great strength as the future of our profession.
+AmSECT believes that students provide a great strength for the future of our profession.
 We hope for well-rounded professionals who will be able to provide a broad range of experience to their developing careers.
-Exposure to missions work is an exciting way to begin that development.As such, Perfusion Without Borders, in conjunction with the AmSECT Foundation, offers one annual scholarship of up to $3000 to a perfusion student, to be used for travel expenses on a mission of their choice.
+Exposure to missions work is an exciting way to begin that development.
+Perfusion Without Borders, in conjunction with the AmSECT Foundation, offers one annual scholarship (up to $3,000) to a perfusion student.
+The scholarship covers travel and hotel expenses for a mission of their choice.
+The student will give a presentation of their trip at the next AmSECT's International Conference.
 Our scholarship winners have found their experiences to be very significant events in the development of their professional careers.